Course Title: Geology 451 (6 semester credits)

-Plan to arrive in Reno on May 20 (or earlier), so as to avoid any problems caused by flight delays.
-After an initial orientation session, we will drive to Ruth, Nevada.
-Our first night (May 21) will be at the field station.
-Field work will commence on May 22 and will continue through June 24.
-The group will return to Reno by noon of June 24.
+Plan to arrive in Reno on May 19, so as to avoid any problems caused by flight delays.
+After an initial orientation session, we will drive to our field station in Ruth, Nevada.
+Our first night will be spent at the field station.
+Field work will commence on May 21 and will continue through June 27.
+The group will return to Reno by noon of June 27.
 Airline departures from Reno should be scheduled for no earlier than 2:00 PM on June 27.